abdul-rahman-hassan/Candy_cleaning_project/README.md

-# Candy_cleaning_project
-This is my take on the famous candy hirarchy data set that is used as a cleaning task
+This project is about cleaning the data of a candy dataset.
+The dataset is a list of candies with their respective attributes.
+The goal is to clean the data and make it ready for analysis.
+The dataset is in a xlsx file format.